imagej/imagej.github.io/_pages/cookbook/color-image-processing.md

 ![](/media/ list of luts.jpg "_list_of_luts.jpg")

-Montage compiled from a stack generated using the menu commands “*Image/Color/Display LUTs*".
+Montage compiled from a stack generated using the menu commands "*Image/Color/Display LUTs*".

-Different LUTs are available via the menu commands “*Image/Lookup Tables*”.
+Different LUTs are available via the menu commands "*Image/Lookup Tables*".

 When using a non-standard LUT it may be useful to add a greyscale ramp so the user can judge which color represents which grey-scale value.
 A ramp can be added with the native function "*Analyze/Tools/Calibration Bar...*".
 If there is no space for the ramp, try enlarging the image canvas with the menu command "*Image/Adjust/Canvas Size...*".